Instagram’s Testing Carousel Posts Within the Reels Stream

-Given the fact that both Instagram and TikTok essentially replicate each other as a matter of course, this will probably come as no surprise.
+Given the fact that both Instagram and TikTok essentially replicate each other as a matter of course, the former's latest development will probably come as no surprise.

 Currently testing with some users, Instagram is working on carousels within Reels, which will enable users to post multiple videos and/or still images in a single Reels post.